-It is used by the seminary and the synodical candidacy committee in measuring the successful completion of the internship year.
-It includes a narrative statement describing the Intern's gifts as a future pastor or deacon of the church, which becomes a significant part of the information read by bishops' staffs in the assignment process to a region and synod for first call.
+This evaluation is used by the seminary and the synodical candidacy committee in measuring the successful completion of the internship year.
+It includes a narrative statement describing the Intern's gifts as a future deacon or pastor of the church, which becomes a significant part of the information read by bishops' staffs during the first call process.